Why Utility Companies Need To Upgrade Their Digital CX

 You can use your in-app comms to give your content marketing a boost, too.
 Remember the data-driven videos we showed before?
 These videos can be sent to customers in-app with ease.

 Imagine receiving a video like this while using your utility provider’s mobile app.
-Keeping the message short and sweet prevents information overload, while personalisation makes these energy-saving tips relevant and actionable.
+Keeping the message short and sweet prevents information overload, while personalization makes these energy-saving tips relevant and actionable.
 It’s a great way to add to the user experience, and make the world a bit greener.

 Meet Your Utility Customers’ Digital Demands